 Cuff size should be proportionate to the extremity circumference (Table 1).
 Most adults require a large adult cuff.
 An improper-size cuff produces an inaccurate BP measurement (Table 2).
-Studies show that using a cuff that is too narrow results in an overestimation of BP, whereas using a cuff that is too wide results in an underestimation of BP.undefined#ref1">1
+Using a cuff that is too narrow results in an overestimation of BP, whereas using a cuff that is too wide results in an underestimation of BP.undefined#ref5">5

 When measuring BP in the upper arm is not possible—for example, when the available BP cuffs do not fit the upper arm properly—BP may be measured in the forearm.
-To obtain the most accurate reading, a proper size BP cuff for the forearm should be used; it typically has a smaller circumference than the upper arm.
+To obtain the most accurate reading, a proper-size BP cuff for the forearm should be used; it typically has a smaller circumference than the upper arm.
 BP measurements in the forearm and upper arm are not interchangeable.
-Systolic blood pressure readings tend to be higher in more distal arteries, such as those in the forearm, and diastolic blood pressure readings tend to be lower in the more distal arteries.7,8 The thigh or calf can be used if measurement of the upper arms and forearms is not possible.1
+Systolic BP readings tend to be higher in more distal arteries, such as those in the forearm, and diastolic BP readings tend to be lower in the more distal arteries.5,6 The thigh or calf can be used if measurement of the upper arms and forearms is not possible.5

-Rationale: The urge to void can significantly increase BP.6
+Rationale: The urge to void can significantly increase BP.4

-Rationale: Exposure to cold can significantly increase systolic BP.6
+Rationale: Exposure to cold can significantly increase systolic BP.4